jeromedawson/ObjectionPro/README.md

 Contributing

-Contributions to SalesObjectionPro are welcome!
+Contributions to ObjectionPro are welcome!
 Please refer to the guidelines in CONTRIBUTING.md for more information on how to contribute to the project.

 License

-SalesObjectionPro is licensed under the MIT License.
+ObjectionPro is licensed under the MIT License.